-Loafers aren’t solely a summer shoe, but the sunnier months are when this classic style truly shines.
+Loafers aren’t solely a summer shoe, but the sunnier months are when this classic slip on shoe style truly shines.
 They’re great for occasions when you want to pack a smart-casual punch, and look great teamed with linen, or cotton chinos in colours from beige to bold, bright red.

 Alternatively, wear shorter trousers or a turned up hem, for a more laid-back look, and opt for trainer socks to let your ankles breathe.